Categories

 Figure 2.
 Molecular mechanism of TP-TPBC-PEG nanomicelles synergistically inhibiting the occurrence and development of osteosarcoma.

-In conclusion, this study provides strong evidence for the efficacy of TP-TPBC-PEG nanomicelles in the treatment of osteosarcoma.
-By combining PDT and chemotherapy with HIPPO pathway activation, this nanoplatform provides a synergistic approach to address both primary tumor growth and metastatic spread.
+In summary, this study provides strong evidence for the efficacy of TP-TPBC-PEG nanomicelles in the treatment of osteosarcoma.
+By combining PDT and chemotherapy with HIPPO pathway activation, this nanoplatform offers a synergistic approach to address both primary tumor growth and metastatic spread.
 This comprehensive study, from synthesis and characterization to mechanistic insights, makes TP-TPBC-PEG nanomicelles a promising candidate for further development as a targeted therapeutic strategy for osteosarcoma.

 Product Express

-Tracer effect of premixed solution
+Tracer effect of tracer premix

 Surprise Trial